w3c/wai-curricula/content/designer/page-layout.md

 Students should be able to:

-* explain how people with disabilities identify and distinguish user interface components based on different features such as color, structure, layout, pattern, and spacing
+* ??? explain how people with disabilities identify and distinguish user interface components based on different features such as color, layout, spacing, position, landmarks, and naming
-* create designs that allow for appropriate contrast ratios between foreground user interface components (such as text, images of text, and controls) and their corresponding background
+* create designs with sufficient contrast ratios between foreground user interface components, including text, images of text, and controls, and their corresponding background
-* ensure additional mechanisms apart from color alone are available to convey information, such as text cues, patterns, and icons
+* ??? create designs with text cues, patterns, and icons to supplement information conveyed through color
-* create designs that allow for clear and distinguishable focus indicators, for example using borders, background color, and highlighting
+* create designs with clear and distinguishable focus indicators, for example using borders, background color, and highlighting
-* ensure different page regions and user interface components are placed where users expect them and are distinguishable from one another through different ways, such as through color, typography, patterns, and spacing
+* ??? ensure different regions and user interface components are placed where users expect them and are distinguishable from one another, for example through color, typography, patterns, spacing, position and naming
-* provide clear and descriptive heading texts that allow users to identify different sections of the web page and parts of the content
+* ??? provide clear and descriptive heading texts that allow users to identify different regions and parts of the content
 * identify related requirements for developers to ensure that headings are coded appropriately and are nested according to the hierarchical structure of the page

 ## Competencies